davidmainzer/davidmainzer.github.io/_articles/Gentoo_Linux_Mail_Server.md

  - Article
 ---

-I used a very good and detailed guide created by [Thomas Leister](https://thomas-leister.de/mailserver-debian-stretch/).
+I use a very good and detailed guide created by [Thomas Leister](https://thomas-leister.de/mailserver-debian-stretch/).
 Since I have a Gentoo Linux running I want to explain within this article how you can use this guide for Gentoo Linux.
+Therefore, please read this guide first to get an overview of all the stuff.

 # Requirements

+You have to had a are running a Gentoo Linux with working internet connection.

 # Goal

+At the end we will have a running Gentoo Server with:
-Dovecot
+- Dovecot
-Postfix
+- Postfix
-MySQL
+- MySQL
-Rspamd
+- Rspamd
-Postfix-Admin
+- Postfix-Admin